This piece has been medically reviewed by Rich Marlar, MD, Medical Advisor to Aeroflow Diabetes.

 When to Eat

+If you have diabetes, it can be tricky to plan your meal times since you may need to base your insulin doses on the food you put into your body.
+Depending on which type of diabetes you have and what medications you're on, you might need to eat at the same time each day.
 The most important step in figuring out when to eat is to speak with a healthcare professional to make a diabetes care plan.
-Then, you can try keeping a food log, so you know when to inject insulin to avoid things like insulin stacking or hypoglycemia.
-Your healthcare provider can also tell you how much you should be eating and what foods to include in your diet.
+Then, keep a food log so you know when to inject insulin to avoid insulin stacking or hypoglycemia.
+Your healthcare provider can also tell you how much you should eat and what foods to include.

-4. Exercise Regularly
+Exercise Regularly

-It’s important to note that if you inject insulin or take other diabetes medications, you may experience hypoglycemia after exercising.
+Exercise can help lower your blood pressure and blood glucose levels, aid in weight loss, and prevent other health problems.
+It's important to note that if you inject insulin or take other diabetes medications, you may experience hypoglycemia after exercising.
 Speak with your healthcare provider about when to eat or take insulin to prevent your blood glucose levels from dropping too low from exercise.
+You should engage in physical activity at least 3 to 4 times weekly for at least 20-30 minutes per session.

 - Resistance band exercises.